tarkalabs/react-workshop/README.md

 * Testing Redux reducers and actions
 * Building and Deploying a React application

+* Profiling and analyzing a React application
+* Reducing jankiness

+## How does React compare to jQuery?

+* A declarative approach to writing single page applications
+* A library to batch updates to DOM
+* One-way data binding to DOM

 ## Pre-requisites

 Participants of this workshop are expected to have a good understanding of ES6 and language extras beyond ES6.
 Participants are also expected to have a basic understanding of webpack and how it can be configured to build and package frontend assets.